aws-samples/amazon-eks-security-immersion-day/content/1-create-workspace-environment/onown/create-eks-cluster/index.en.md

 eksctl create cluster -f eksworkshop.yaml
 ```

-Launching EKS and all the dependencies will take approximately 15 minutes
+Launching Amazon EKS and all the dependencies will take approximately 15 minutes